SSBLCMU/SSBLCMU.github.io/README.md

 Sahutchai completed a DPhil (PhD) degree from the Department of Plant Sciences, University of Oxford.
 His thesis explored the capacities of Euglena metabolic network using metabolic flux analysis techniques.
-He was working as a research fellow at University College London before moving back to Chiang Mai, Thailand, for his lecturership in Systems biology.
+He was working as a research fellow at University College London before moving back to Chiang Mai, Thailand, for his lectureship in Systems biology.
 His current research works include:
 - Investigating physiological effects of mito-nuclear incompatibilities in Drosophila
 - Metabolic modelling of Euglena for industrial applications
-- Astrobiochemistry, modeliing the optimal network fro extraterrestrial conditions.
+- Astrobiochemistry, modelling the optimal network for extraterrestrial conditions.
 - Metabolic analysis in cancer cells

 ![image](https://github.com/SSBLCMU/SSBLCMU.github.io/assets/135954747/743baf22-a665-46af-bff4-c342790fd043)